Get a Quote

 Most famous as the epicentre of the 2012 Olympics and for its huge shopping complex, Stratford has benefitted immensely from regeneration carried out over the past 15 years.
 It was originally an area of London that was in decline and now it’s full of new-build properties, three stations, the impressive Westfield mall and Queen Elizabeth Olympic Park.

-Britannia Ryans is located Just 7 miles from Stratford in North London, so we are ideally placed for local house moves.
+Britannia Ryans are located Just 7 miles from Stratford in North London, so we are ideally placed for home removals across London.
 We are a family-owned removal company and have been providing residents of Stratford with removals and storage services for over 30 years.
 If you are moving to or from Stratford, contact Britannia Ryans today.

 Moving to Stratford